 This presentation will discuss recent improvements made to the Monte Carlo Scene (MCScene) code to enable low light situations where the sun is near or below the horizon.
 MCScene is a high-fidelity model for full optical spectrum (UV through LWIR) hyperspectral image or multispectral image geospatial simulation.
 MCScene provides an accurate, robust, and efficient means to generate spectral scenes for algorithm validation.
 MCScene utilizes a Direct Simulation Monte Carlo (DSMC) approach for modeling 3D atmospheric radiative transfer including full treatment of molecular absorption and Rayleigh scattering, aerosol absorption and scattering, and multiple scattering and adjacency effects, as well as scattering from spatially inhomogeneous surfaces, including surface bidirectional reflectance distribution function (BRDF) effects.
 The model includes treatment of land and ocean surfaces, 3D terrain, 3D surface objects, and effects of finite clouds with surface shadowing.
 This session will provide a brief overview of how real-time elements are incorporated into the Monte Carlo engine, and will also discuss the recent additional of a polygonal earth cross-section (PEX) model which allows for long atmospheric path simulations such as those found under twilight conditions and highly off-nadir or near horizontal viewing geometries.

-SESSION 2 : MACHINE LEARNING AND INDEXING AT SCALE
+SESSION 2 : MACHINE LEARNING AT SCALE

 The evolution of GPU technology has fueled breakthroughs in artificial intelligence.
 In particular, deep learning has powered innovations in language translation, image search, and driverless cars.
 Paired with the development of deep learning frameworks and software providers that integrate with NVIDIA’s CUDA platform, the technology has become more accessible to traditional researchers outside the computer science discipline.
 The result has been massive gains in automation while reducing the compute footprint and infrastructure.
 At the heart of deep learning approaches is a data-driven methodology to learning the patterns in large corpuses of information.
 While remote sensing data has always been ‘big data’, the amount of data that analysts and researchers will need to consume will only grow with the introduction of commercial satellite providers.
 The traditional exploitation algorithms of remote sensing data have relied on engineered, statistical approaches that require domain expertise to implement and deploy.
 These techniques have proven effective in the environments for which they were designed, however scale, access to domain expertise, and lack of model transferability remain challenges.
 The integration of deep learning techniques, and GPUs to power them, into GEOINT exploitation offers an exciting and tractable solution to automating some of the most challenging problems facing the community.